CrowdStrike/aws-verified-access/README.md

 ### 8. Create your AWS Verified Access Endpoint

-In this step, you'll bring everything together and create the AWS Verfied Access Endpoint that will act as the reverse proxy for your private application.
+In this step, you'll bring everything together and create the AWS Verified Access Endpoint that will act as the reverse proxy for your private application.
 Please note that it will take 10-30 minutes for the endpoint to provision.
 If you make any changes to the endpoint, it will typically take 5-15 minutes for it to take into effect.

 1. Replace the following values in the command below before running:
    1.`Verified Access Group`, `Certificate ARN`, `Private Application Domain Name`, `ALB ARN`, `Subnet1`, `Subnet2`, `Subnet3`, and `SecurityGroup`